Tropical Diseases, Environmental Change and Human Health

 Our program is an intense immersive experience.
 Though we do give campus-like instruction (assigned readings, lectures, discussion groups, etc.), we also take orientation walks to learn important plants, animals, disease, local customs; perform field projects with long hours; and take field trips to health facilities, towns, indigenous reservations, research facilities, banana plantations, logging sites, etc. There is one rest day per week, usually Sundays.
 In the field, your typical daily schedule may look like this:

-8:00am Field activities, lectures, day visits.
+8:00 am Field activities, lectures, day visits.
 Sometimes these activities will take us to Primary care facilities, hospitals, indigenous territories, forests or remote towns in the countryside.
 These activities will invariably require closed shoes or rubber boots, water, and your field notebook.
-Sometimes we will visit health facilities in cities and towns, and you will need to wear either casual or more formal attires.
 These visits are often the best part of the day!

 1:00 pm Afternoon activities, lectures, and day visits.